-But it’s not really the air conditioning system itself, or even its cooling capabilities.
+But it’s not really the air conditioning system itself, or even its cooling capacity.

 Installed after 2010

 If your unit was installed after January 1, 2010, it in all likelihood uses R410a.
 And there’s lots of time for you to get ready for the phaseout.
-So, it’s not a thing you should be worried about at this time.
+So, it’s not a thing you should be worried about during this time.

 Installed Before 2010